 2. Target coupons

 Coupons were first introduced in the year 1884 by the Coca-Cola company when they initiated the “free glass”.
 Coca-Cola offered a taste of the drink at every time of purchase for her customers.
 This strategy first ever introduced earned coca-cola a skyrocketing increase and proliferation of sales and product consumption.
 Ever since then, companies, producers, and sellers have decided to use coupons to entice buyers.

 On the other hand, coupons have helped customers to cut their grocery bills in half while creating a helpful budget.
 Most grocery stores offer special promotions on certain items from time to time.
 Keeping an eye out for these will ensure you’re getting the most bang for your buck.

 3. Debit/Credit Cards Bonus

-As a buyer, one incentive that you should have an eagle eye for is that of a Debit/Credit card bonus.
+As a buyer, one incentive that you should have an eagle eye for is a Debit/Credit card bonus.
 Online malls and sometimes mortar businesses include credit/debit card bonus deals for their customers both existing and prospective ones.

 Depending on the offering, the bonus deal allows you to shop more with less if you use any particular card (Master or Visa) at the point of payment.
 Bonus deals are rare for Verve cards but can be available for malls existing within a defined territory.

-3. Use Rainchecks Vouchers
+4. Use Rainchecks Vouchers

 Customers/buyers can likewise request a raincheck voucher in situations when an advertised product cannot be purchased at the very moment in preparation for the time it will be purchased even if the price tag goes lower than that.
 It helps you as a buyer to save up and buy the product even at a lesser price.